-Once the teams are selected, the NCAA Women's Water Polo Committee will seed the top four teams using the criteria listed above.
-Coaches' polls and/or any other outside polls or rankings are not used as a criterion by the Women's Water Polo Committee for selection purposes.
+Once the teams are selected, the Men's Water Polo Committee will seed the top two teams, using the selection criteria listed above.

+Coaches' polls and/or any other outside polls or rankings are not used as a criterion by the Men's Water Polo Committee for selection purposes.